Learn Turkish in NYC Turkish Club

 The NYC Turkish Club is proud to launch its new online Turkish teaching program with two new online classes in January (see details below).
 Our online Turkish classes will enable anyone from anywhere in the world to learn Turkish online in a highly interactive and effective virtual classroom setting in the comfort of his or her own home or office.
 All you need is a computer, a high-speed internet connection, and preferably a headset with a microphone.

 Why learn Turkish with us?

 Our goal is to provide you with the best value in New York City by offering the highest quality language education at the lowest price possible.
 We aim to achieve this goal by offering you the following advantages:

-Our second goal is to create a fun and positive environment in our Turkish classes, where our students can learn a lot while having fun and not realize how time flies.
+We also aim to create a fun and positive environment in our Turkish classes, where you can learn a lot while having fun and not realize how time flies.
 Our classes never get boring because of the interactive teaching style of your teacher.

 Have you ever taken a language class for a few years and never gotten to the point, where you could speak it fluently?
 We know the feeling!

-The Turkish classes in NYC Turkish Club are designed with a special focus on improving your speaking skills and pronunciation.
-We know that the only way to learn a language is by speaking it and thus, we teach you how to speak Turkish.
+In NYC Turkish Club, we know that the best way to learn a language is by speaking it and thus, we teach you how to speak Turkish.
 Our goal is to make you fluent in two years.